KV Cache Steering for Controlling Frozen LLMs: Qualitative examples

 \section{Qualitative examples}

 Here we show qualitative examples from different model-dataset pairs.
 We try to include cases when: 1) both baseline and steering answers are correct; 2) only the steering answer is correct; 3) only the baseline answer is correct.
+All qualitative examples can be found the the code repository, whcih contains the outputs for all model-dataset pairs.

+Importantly, even though cache steering is effective at inducing reasoning, this alone does not guarantee higher accuracy on the benchmarks.
+In some cases, it induces reasoning traces that are well-structured and plausible but arrive at incorrect conclusions (e.g., due to question ambiguity or alternative valid interpretations).
+We also observe that failures or the models to tie complex reasoning back to the choice labels (i.e., generating the correct answer but the wrong label) sometimes cause correct reasoning traces to be scored as incorrect.
+We encourage readers to examine qualitative outputs in the code repository, where the steering effect is visible in the structure and style of responses.